 There are a number of methods to deal with this slightly difficult property of acrylics.
 It is possible to use regular twist bits if some preparation is taken.
 Filing the rake down on the tip to take the rake angle to zero.
 This allows the twist bit to go through the acrylic leaving a smooth intact hole behind.

 Besides the rake angle another issue is the normally broad angle of twist drill bit.
 They are usually made in 118 or 135 degree tip angles.
 In a plastic like acrylic, this angle can generate heat which can cause excessive melting and chipping without a cutting lubricant.
 There are specially made drill bits for acrylic plastic.
 They have a narrow angle(about 60 degrees) which helps reduce friction.
 These bits can be a bit pricey though.
 A step bit also has low angle and can successfully drill acrylic sheet 1/4" and thinner.
-I wrote a separate article on the overall usefulness of the step drill bit.

 The router is one of the most versatile tools used for woodworking.
 The router can easily cut dadoes, mortises for door hinges, and decorative edge work.
 Routers can be used on acrylic plastic too!
 It is best to use carbide tipped bits on acrylic at the bare minimum.
 But cutting or milling, solid carbide in up-cut or down-cut flutes are better suited for this particular work.
 Spiral bits wih "O" flute would be useful for softer plastics such as the extruded form of acrylic.
 Spiral router bits with "V" flutes are for harder plastics such as cast acrylic.
 High feed rates keep heat build up to a minimum.